-This ultra-creamy carrot soup surprisingly does not have any added cream to it.
-It’s still smooth, creamy, velvety and super tasty soup.
-A dash of thick coconut cream for drizzle on top just before serving giving it a fancy look is all the cream that is there in this soup.
+This ultra-creamy roasted carrot soup recipe surprisingly does not have any added cream to it.
+Still you get super smooth, creamy, velvety and ultra tasty soup.
+A dash of thick coconut cream just for garnish drizzled on top just before serving giving it a fancy look is all the cream that is there in this soup, you can totally skip that too if you want to eliminate any addition of cream to carrot soup.
 With no added cream, yet cream of carrot soup looks super creamy!
 It’s definitely a savory soup with warm winter flavors.

 For VEGAN lovers this soup is a great light meal option.
 Serve it as a starter with few garlic bread or as a meal alongside some grilled cheese sandwich or roasted croutons for lighter meal options.
 The extraordinary flavors from roasting carrots, onions are the highlight of this soup.